Bell in Canada

 Canada's Helicopter Company

 Bell sold its first helicopter into Canada in 1945, a Bell 47 to Lundberg-Ryan Air Exploration.
-To better serve the growing market, Textron established its Canadian footprint with a new Supply Centre in 1969.
-Founded in 1986, Bell Textron Canada Ltd. is now represented by 1,300 highly-skilled employees across the country focused on innovation, customer experience and superior service and support for customers around the globe.
-To date, the company has built more than 5,600 commercial helicopters and delivered more than 1,000 aircraft to Canadian customers.
+To better serve the growing market, Textron established its Canadian footprint with a new Supply Centre in 1969, followed by Bell’s further expansion with Supply Centres in Ottawa and Calgary in the 1970s.

 Canadian Coast Guard